Why Can't You Use an Inhaler in the UFC? | Easily Explained

-MMA fighters have to follow a strict guideline in terms of what they're allowed to put into their bodies out of competition, and in-competition.
+MMA fighters have to follow strict guidelines in terms of what they're allowed to put into their bodies out of competition and in competition.

 In this page, we will explain why you can't use an inhaler in a UFC fight.

 Why Can't You Use an Inhaler in UFC?

 MMA fighters are not allowed to use inhalers during a UFC fight due to an ingredient known as Vilanterol, which is considered an advantage as it relaxes the muscles around the airways, opening them up and allowing the user to breathe easier.

 Fighters must disclose the use of the inhaler, and receive approval from the state athletic commission ahead of time to use it at all.

 What Does Vilanterol Do?

 According to WebMD, Vilanterol works by relaxing the muscles around the airways so that they open up and you can breathe more easily.

 The purpose of this medication is to prevent and decrease symptoms (wheezing and trouble breathing) caused by asthma and ongoing lung disease (chronic obstructive pulmonary disease-COPD, including chronic bronchitis and emphysema).